Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save around $190 per year just by quoting early and online
+- It is possible to save around $190 per year simply by quoting online in advance

 Rate Tables and Charts